tcassar/settle/write_up/Analysis.md

 5) A database that should be able to store user and transaction information

 ## Low Level Requirements
 For the purposes of testing, these are low level requirements that I would like to fulfil.
+The first three sections are very low level, and as such may be hard to understand in context of the project.
+Section D paints a picture of how achieving my aims in sections A, B and C will apply to my project.

 #### RSA Implementation (A)
  1) A reliable interface to a hashing module